Scotts Valley Band of Pomo Indians of California

 The Scotts Valley Band of Pomo Indians of California, also known as the Scott's Valley Band of Pomo Indians of the Sugar Bowl Rancheria is a federally recognized tribe of Pomo and Wailaki Indians in Lake County.

 History

 After severed ties with the United States, there is limited research and Information about the Scotts Valley Band of Pomo Indians.
 The Band lived peacefully throughout the Bay Area and Northern California.
 This changed when settlers arrived, and the band of natives were killed, beaten and turned into slaves.
 They were forced to move to the Mendocino and Round Valley Reservations.
 In 1972, a federal task force concluded that the Scotts Valley Band of Pomo Indians was the only Pomo Indian Tribe that should be entirely relocated, and the Bureau of Indian Affairs (BIA) relocated a vast majority of Tribal Members to the Bay Area.

+They have purchased land entered into a federal trust in North Richmond, California where they have garnered approval for the Sugar Bowl Casino.
+These plans have since been terminated.

+The tribe applied to put six parcels of land, totaling 29.87 acre, into federal trust.